Chart Color Schemes

 Educational attainment in Moonta Bay aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 11.3%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 11.3%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.3%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 38.6% of residents aged 15+ holding such qualifications - advanced diplomas at 10.0% and certificates at 28.6%.
+Trade and technical skills are prevalent, with 38.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.0% and certificates at 28.6%.

-School and university attendance makes up 19.5% of the community, including 7.8% in primary education, 6.6% in secondary education, and 1.2% pursuing tertiary education.
+School and university attendance comprises 19.5% of the community, including 7.8% in primary education, 6.6% in secondary education, and 1.2% pursuing tertiary education.

 Frequently Asked Questions - Education